 #SaveLucifer Fan Campaign

-In the late spring of 2019, Fox brought the ax down on a number of beloved series, including both of their D.C.-based shows, this and Gotham.
-Though unlike Gotham, Lucifer didn’t win a final season.
+In the late spring of 2019, Fox brought the ax down on a number of beloved series, including both of their D.C.-based shows, this and Gotham (which just had its Season 5 finale).
+Though unlike Gotham, Lucifer didn’t win a final season and series finale.
 This move particularly pained both the show’s creators and fans, because their season ended with a huge cliffhanger.
 After three seasons of will-they-or-won’t-they drama, Lucifer revealed his “devil face” to Chloe.
 The burned-out, monstrous face is crucial to Lucifer’s identity and his power to inspire fear.
 It’s also an irrefutable way to confirm to mere mortals that he is, in fact, the Biblical devil.
 A “bonus” episode of the show released after the cancellation showed that Chloe makes a kind of peace with it.
 Yet, fans didn’t get the sort of emotional closure they wanted.

 Yet, the fact that there were two bonus episodes at all reveals why Fox cancelled the series.
 The ratings weren’t huge, but the show drew in around two-and-a-half- to three-million viewers each week.
 So, it wasn’t the viewership that doomed it, but rather the robust sports schedule for the Fox Network.
 The previous season saw three episodes delayed because of sports.
 The two bonus episodes for season three were part of the show order, but the cast and crew knew they wouldn’t fit in the schedule until next year while filming them.
 It’s why they were able to reference the season finale reveal.
 Surprisingly, the fans of the show took to social media, specifically Twitter, with the #SaveLucifer campaign.
 Netflix heard their cry and rescued the show from cancellation.